QuinnContaldi/Computer-Sciene-Notes/Notes/CS 491/Chapter One/Problem Sheet.md

     ![](Problem11.png)

     1. What type of chart is this?
+	        Bar Chart

-    2. Only 48% of the survey respondents had financial concerns about retirement (outliving their money).
+    1. Only 48% of the survey respondents had financial concerns about retirement (outliving their money).
 What percentage of the total people surveyed had retirement healthcare cost concerns?
+		    77%
 - 12.
     **Master’s Degree Program Recruiting.** The recruiting process for a full-time master’s program in data science consists of the following steps.
 The program director obtains e-mail addresses of undergraduate seniors who have taken the Graduate Record Exam (GRE) and expressed an interest in data science.
 An e-mail inviting the students to an online information session is sent.
 At the information session, faculty discuss the program and answer questions.
 Students apply through a web portal.
 An admissions committee makes an offer of admission (or not) along with any financial aid.
 If the person is admitted, the person either accepts or rejects the offer.
 Consider the following chart.
 LO 3, 4

     ![](Problem12.png)

     1. What type of chart is this?
+         A funnel Chart
     2. Which of the following is the correct interpretation of the 21% for Enrolled?

         1. Of those who were sent an e-mail, 21% enrolled.
+	            This is correct because 100% of applicants have received an email but  of those 100% only 21% enrolled.
+In other words enrolled students are a subset of the Emailed students

-        2. Of those who were admitted, 21% enrolled.
+        1. Of those who were admitted, 21% enrolled.
+	            No because something like 97% of admitted students have enrolled. while enrolled students are a subset of admitted students.
+The intersection of the two is far greater then 21%

-        3. Of those who applied for admission, 21% enrolled.
+        1. Of those who applied for admission, 21% enrolled.
+	            Again this is incorrect because it is not 21% out of the 100% of applied of Admission students

-        4. None of the above
+        1. None of the above
 - 13.
     **Chemical Process Control.** The following chart is a quality control chart of the temperature of a chemical manufacturing process.
 What observations can you make about the process?
 LO 3
+	    The chemical Manufacturing plant is well run and barely crosses the upper control limit indicating good manufacturing practices
     ![](Problem13.png)
 - 14.
     **Buying a Used Car.** The following chart shows data for a sample of 18 used cars of the same brand, model, and year.
 LO 2, 3, 4

-    1. Are these data quantitative or categorical?
+    1. Are these data quantitative or categorical? quantitative since these are numerical data points

-    2. What type of chart is this?
+    1. What type of chart is this?
+	    This is a scatter chart

-    3. How might you use this chart to find a used car to purchase?
+    1. How might you use this chart to find a used car to purchase?
+		You can use linear regression to find a best fit line and find an average mileage per dollar ratio
         ![](Problem14.png)
 - 15.
     **Tracking Stock Prices.** The following high-low-close stock chart gives the stock price for Exxon Mobile Corporation over a 12-month period.
 The data are the low, high, and closing price per share on the first trading day of the month.
 What can you say about the stock price and volatility of the stock price over this 12-month period?
 LO 3
+	    I would consider this an below average volatile with a few notable exceptions with a downward trend.
+This stock is degrading in value.
+With out major implications of a rapid recovery or some sort of business reorganization I would say that Exxon is a bad place for your hard earn cash.
+Let this business die and find another stock.
+Perhaps Amazon or AMD?
     ![](Problem15.png)